 The writeshop process was pioneered at the International Institute of Rural Reconstruction in the Philippines.
 Writeshops have been used to produce many information materials on various topics relating to various topics related to development.

-Writeshop advantagesworkshopgroup
+Writeshop advantages

 Writeshop participants may include scientists, researchers, government personnel, teachers, NGO staff, extension agents, farmers and other local people.
 The diversity of skills, organizations and backgrounds of participants is key to ensuring that numerous ideas are represented in the materials produced.
 Members of the intended audience (e.g., teachers, farmers and extension personnel) can help pre-test the text and illustrations during the writeshop.